 Once your Tracking Code is installed

-You can start using any of Hotjar's 8 features: Heatmaps, Recordings, Forms, Funnels, Polls, Surveys, Recruiters and Incoming Feedback.
+You can start using any of Hotjar's 8 features: Heatmaps, Recordings, Forms, Funnels, Polls, Surveys, and Incoming Feedback.
 Have a look at the guides below to get started.

 - Creating Your First Heatmap Report